kapalfa/thesis-backend/README.md

 A terminal was implemented for our application so that the users could compile and run their code.
 However when we deployed to Cloud Storage, the terminal didn't have direct access to the users' projects to compile and run them.
 Our goal is to implement a fully functional terminal that will complete the development experience.

+## Contents
+### Controllers
+- Authentication: we used access and refresh tokens and jwt authentication
+- Files: functions for creating, deleting, reading, uploading and saving files and folders
+- Projects: functions for creating, deleting, searching, copying projects, etc
+- Github Controllers: functions for initializing, downloading, commiting changes to a GitHub remote repository, etc
+- Chat: implementation of live chat between the collaborators of the same project
+### Models
+- User
+- Project
+- Access : connects the user with the project table